 This post may contain affiliate links.
 The Review Wire may collect a share of sales if you decide to shop from them.
 Please see my full disclosure policy for details.

 Kids take matters into their own hands in the family-friendly, action-packed adventure, Junior High Spy, from Inception Media Group.

-This movie for me was hard to watch, I gave up after about a half an hour.
-While the plot seemed to be like a winner: spys, gadgets, adventure, the acting and filming of the movie was another story.
-My nine year old sat through it all but commented “Junior High Spy, it has nothing to do with school!”
-My five year old did ask to watch it again, I think he liked all the karate action.
+This movie for me was hard to watch, I gave up after about half an hour.
+While the plot seemed to be like a winner: spies, gadgets, adventure, the acting and filming of the movie was another story.
+My nine-year-old sat through it all but commented “Junior High Spy, it has nothing to do with school!”
+My five-year-old did ask to watch it again, I think he liked all the karate action.
 I am going to have to say, rent it before you buy it!

 Disclosure: I was provided with product for this review.
 All views and opinions with regard to Junior High Spy Review or the company are my own and were not influenced by the company.